-The Pulitzer Center is inviting proposals for grants to English-speaking journalists reporting for wide-reaching major news media outlets on tropical rainforests in any part of the world.
+The Pulitzer Center is inviting proposals for grants to journalists reporting for wide-reaching major news media outlets on tropical rainforests in any part of the world (applications must be in English).

-If you are a journalist reporting for outlets in countries of the Amazon region, please visit the call for regional/local proposals here.
+If you are a journalist reporting for media outlets based WITHIN the countries of the Amazon region, please visit the call for regional/local proposals here.

 The supported international journalism projects will focus on the following themes: